UTM - Unified Threat Management Appliance

 While UTM systems and next-generation firewalls (NGFWs) are sometimes comparable, UTM devices include added security features that NGFWs don't offer.

-UTM systems provide increased protection and visibility, as well as control over network security, reducing complexity.
+UTM systems provide increased protection and visibility, as well as control over network security, which reduces complexity.
 UTM systems typically do this via inspection methods that address different types of threats.

 These methods include: